 Are the Kids Online ALL Day?

-No, the school day can be much shorter than the traditional school day and doesn’t require them to be online all day.
+It depends on the school.
+The school day can be much shorter than the traditional school day and often doesn’t require them to be online all day.
+Even with class calls throughout the day, there are still break times between calls.

 How Long Does Online School Take?

-It really depends on the student, the grade they’re in, and their work ethic.
+It really depends on the student, the grade they’re in, their work ethic AND the individual school they’re enrolled in.
 For us, Kindergarten and 1st grade were about 2 hours a day and 2nd grade has been between 3-4 hours a day, including live calls with his class and breaks.

 What about Socialization?